StreetScout

 Where is Howrah?

-Howrah is a suburb of Tasmania, Australia.
+Howrah is a suburb of Tasmania, Australia, in the Clarence local government area.

 What is the population of Howrah?